 Zipper can easily become stuck in material when trying to open or close tent.

 Reflective, waterproof Mylar maximizes light.
-Rectangular vents with mesh for ventilation.
-Multiple vents for fan and filter output.
-Heavy-duty 600-denier lightproof oxford cloth.
-16 mm metal rods.
-Heavy-duty zippers and double stitching for leak protection.
-Removable waterproof floor tray.
-Choice of sizes.
+Multiple rectangular vents with mesh for ventilation, fan, and filter output.
+Metal rods, heavy-duty zippers, and double stitching for leak protection make this a solid tent.
+Removable waterproof floor tray for easy cleanup.

 Mylar interior returns more than 92% of grow light back to plants and herbs.
-Removable Mylar floor tray.
+Removable Mylar floor tray makes cleanup a breeze.
 Heavy-duty zippers and double-stitched seams keep light from leaking.
-Tear-proof thick tent material.
 Easy-access door and observation window.
-Reinforced with metal poles for stability.
-Good for starting seeds and cultivating exotic fruits, herbs, vegetables, or seasonal fruits year-round.
+Good for starting seeds.

 An indoor grow tent can help you extend your garden’s life past the end of your region’s natural growing season.
 With a grow tent, you can start your seeds sooner, keep your plants going strong after the first frost, or enjoy fresh herbs in the middle of winter.